 Using the Data

-Open-AudIT Enterprise adds the ability to request Reports be run on a pre-defined schedule and emailed or stored.
+Open-AudIT Professional and Enterprise add the ability to request Reports be run on a pre-defined schedule and emailed.